bluescarni/igor/README.md

 {
     using namespace std::literals;

+    // This will print "hello, world".
     std::cout << adder(arg1 = "hello, "s, arg2 = "world") << '\n';

+    // This will print "42".
     std::cout << "The ultimate answer is: " << adder(arg2 = 20, arg1 = 22) << '\n';

     return 0;